blairjia/Water-Flow-Sensor/README.md

 ## Issues
 **Flow sensor:**\
 At the beginning of our project, we could not get a reading from our flow sensor.
-We connected an LED to the V<sub>out</sub> and saw that current was flowing through the sensor, but we could not manage to get a reading.
+We connected an LED to the voltage divider and saw that current was flowing through the sensor, but we could not manage to get a reading.
 Eventually after testing for a while, we realized that although the datasheet says that the flow sensor needed 5 Volts minimum to function, we would only get a reading when we gave it 3.3 V and did not use a voltage divider for the output before connecting it to the feather.

 <img width="479" alt="Screen Shot 2021-12-12 at 9 02 22 PM" src="https://user-images.githubusercontent.com/86205354/145741628-183b687c-ebff-4688-8be5-5dc8dfce81df.png">